Little histories about Gavaudun castle

-A lady Marguerite de Lustrac was born in the castle, in the 16th c… Marguerite?
+Marguerite de Lustrac was born in the castle, in the 16th c.
+Marguerite?
 One of the prettiest French woman, at that time!
 French writer Brantôme even immortalized her in his book Les dames galantes (“Gallant ladies”).

 Marguerite was the daughter of Antoine II de Lustrac and Françoise de Pompadour.
-A fine figure like her mother, friend of Marguerite of Angoulême, the highbrow sister of king François I!
-When Françoise died, lots of poems were written.
+A fine figure like her mother, friend of Marguerite of Angoulême, king François I highbrow sister!
+When Françoise died, plenty of poems were written.

 Brantôme wrote he wasn’t handsome, not in the least proud… He added Marguerite once married the most handsome and loyal man (d’Albon), then married his exact opposite!
-Caumont was poisoned in 1574 by the Commarque brothers… yes!
-With mushrooms.
+Caumont was poisoned in 1574 by Commarque brothers…

-The poor Marguerite was pregnant and all alone in her castle of Gavaudun.
-So alone!
-During war of Religion, they besieged her.
-So she asked the help of the future king Henri IV, who sent her his loyal friend Geoffroy de Vivans… who get back her castle.
+Poor Marguerite was pregnant and all alone in her castle of Gavaudun.
+During wars of Religion, they besieged her.
+So she asked help of the future king Henri IV, who sent her his loyal friend Geoffroy de Vivans… who get back her castle.

 Marguerite retired in her Milandes estate and gave the land of Gavaudun to her daughter Anne de Caumont: we know her, and the hard life she had in the castle of Castelnaud...